New York Marine Debris Emergency Response Guide: A New Comprehensive Guide for the State

 Making Progress on Marine Debris in the Mid-Atlantic neil.mccoy Thu, 12/01/2022 - 11:00

-The Mid-Atlantic coast of the United States is a large, dynamic, and diverse place.
+The Mid-Atlantic coast of the United States is a large and dynamic place.
 Home to over 10,000 miles of coastline and spanning from Virginia to New York, it features major metropolitan areas, iconic coastal bays and estuaries, and an incredible array of wildlife and habitats.
 Unfortunately, seemingly everywhere we turn, marine debris can also be found.
 Debris litters the Mid-Atlantic waterways and coastlines, entangles and captures wildlife, scars habitats, and harms the regional economy.

 Tags Mid-Atlantic removal prevention research